graphpql/graphpinator-printer/README.md

 ##### Strategies provided by this library:

 - `AllFieldCollector` (default) - standard strategy to print all fields
-- `ImplicitInheritanceFieldCollector` - strategy to confirm with Implicit inheritance RFC, inherited fields which remained the same are excluded
+- `ImplicitInheritanceFieldCollector` - strategy to leverage Implicit inheritance RFC, inherited fields which remained the same are excluded

 ### Output order